Kong/kubernetes-ingress-controller/docs/api-reference.md

 KongIngress is the Schema for the kongingresses API.
+Deprecated: use Service's annotations, Ingress's annotations, or KongUpstreamPolicy instead.

 <!-- kong_ingress description placeholder -->